HabitatFramework/UserGuide/functions/functions.rst

 To bulk apply updates:

 * Filter the database records using 'Select by attributes' or select polygons in the GIS layer and click :guilabel:`Get Map Selection`.
 For details on filtering records see :ref:`filter_by_attributes`.
 * Click :guilabel:`Edit... --> Bulk Apply Updates` to enter bulk update mode.
-An empty form is displayed as shown in the figure :ref:`figUIBU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments affected by the update.
+An empty form is displayed as shown in the figure :ref:`figFUIBU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments affected by the update.
 * Enter the update details in the Habitats, Details, and Sources tabs, then click :guilabel:`Apply`.
-The Bulk Update confirmation window will appear as shown in the figure :ref:`figUIBUC`.
+The Bulk Update confirmation window will appear as shown in the figure :ref:`figFUIBUC`.
 * Select the required options for the bulk update and click :guilabel:`OK`.
 The INCIDs in the active filter will be updated.

-.. _figUIBUC:
+.. _figFUIBUC:

 .. figure:: figures/UserInterfaceBulkUpdateConfirmation.png
 	:align: center